novaardiansyah/react-todo-apps/README.md

 ## React Todo Apps

-In this direpo I try to make a simple application to manage the to-do list.
+In this repo I try to make a simple application to manage the to-do list.

 I'm also trying to implement some of Firebase cool features, like Real-time Databases, and Authentication.